mgritter/aoc-fstar/README.md

 An attempt is made to prove each solution correct, using an appropriate type.

+To run the solutions, you will need to replace the include in each Makefile with your own installed Makefile.include from the F* distribution.

 ## Notes on installing F* on Ubuntu